ilya0/interviewchallenges/Clicktool/nodejsdatabase/README.md

 # Anglar 1 and Node.js app
-This app uses angular 1, bootstrap and node.js for the back end to store, retrieve and show 3 parameters of an element
+This app uses angular 1, bootstrap and node.js for the back end to store, retrieve and show 3 parameters of an element.

+To run - npm install, node server.js